elastic/apm-pipeline-library/vars/README.md

 ```

 ## isGitRegionMatch
-Given the list of patterns, the CHANGE_TARGET, GIT_SHA env variables and the kind of match then it
+Given the list of patterns, the CHANGE_TARGET, GIT_BASE_COMMIT env variables and the kind of match then it
 evaluates the change list with the pattern list:

 - When exact match then all the files should match those patterns then it returns `true` otherwise